jmherzog-umich/MCRAD/readme.md

 and 0 for frequencies below 700 THz.

 Currently, non-constant parameters are not fully supported so please refer to the code for details on how to specify multi-parameter models.
+Time-dependent fluorescence simulations are also experimental and their implementation may change in the future.

 ## Future work
 Several features are planned as indicated in the previous section: